zktuong/getSRA/README.md

 ## Usage
 Download Accession list file from SRA run selector and place the file in the folder you want them to appear.
-<br>getSRA will do the prefetch and fastqdump in succession.
 ```bash
 getSRA SRR_Acc_List.txt
 ```